getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 Number.isInteger( Infinity );		// false
 ```

-Working with "integers" is sometimes an important bit of information, since it can simplify certain kinds of algorithms.
+Working with "integers" is sometimes an important bit of information, as it can simplify certain kinds of algorithms.
 JS code by itself will not run faster just from filtering for only integers, but there are optimization techniques the engine can take (e.g., asm.js) when only integers are being used.

 Because of `Number.isInteger(..)`'s handling of `NaN` and `Infinity` values, defining a `isFloat(..)` utility would not be just as simple as `!Number.isInteger(..)`.
 You'd need to do something like: